glaciers-in-archives/snowman/README.md

 ## Usage

-For the time being the easiest way to get started is by copying the Wikidata example and modifying it for own needs.
+For the time being the easiest way to get started is by copying the Wikidata example and modifying it for your own needs.
 The Wikidata example will generate a website listing Douglas Adams various works.
 Run `snowman build` to generate the site.

 ### From scratch